intuition-dev/mbCLIx/devOps/README.md

  ```
    mbakeX --bakeWP .
  ```
- Fragment should be called devOps.pug, included before headFrag.
+ Fragment should be called devOps.pug, included before MASTERFrag.

 ## Levels of DevOps